-The rich deep flavours of roast duck are amazing, now add cherries and you reach a whole new level.
+The rich deep flavours of roast duck are amazing; add cherries, and you reach a whole new level.

 - 4 small duck breasts, crisscross cut, just through the fat with a sharp knife